Monday, January 7, 2013

 Do you know how something can be right in front of your eyes, day after day, and yet you just don't see it?
 There is a picture hanging on the wall downstairs in our house.
 It is in a darkened hallway that goes from our family room into a bedroom.
 It's been there since my husband brought it home from his Nana's house in Cleburne, Texas five years ago.
 It hangs in the hall right outside our office and I must have passed it hundreds of times as I've gone from here to there, and yet...I never really saw it.

-After a terrible tragedy, Paul's Nana gave up her life and walked, without hesitation into the shattered world of two teenage boys, one adolescent boy, and a five year-old baby girl.
+After a terrible tragedy, Paul's Nana gave up her life and walked without hesitation into the shattered world of two teenage boys, one adolescent boy, and a five year-old baby girl.
 She prayed, she trusted God, and she walked in faith.

 Nana died in December at age 98.

 "Which one?"
-I asked him.
-"I thought about the Rose painting in the upstairs bedroom and the "Rare Bird" album cover that Nana painted for his brother Charles.
-I had recently put that one in a closet and was suddenly feeling bad about it.
-"My painting," he answered, "the one in the hall.
+I asked him thinking about the rose painting in the upstairs bedroom and the "Rare Bird" album cover painting that Nana had done for Charles.
+I had recently put that one in a closet and suddenly felt bad about it.
+"The one I brought home from her house and hung in the hall.
 The one of the Road."

 "There's a painting of Nana's in the hall of a road?"
 I asked.

 "Yes.
 Over the King chair, outside the office."
-Was he crazy?
-I wondered

-I'm going to paint this one, frame it just like Nana's, and hang them side by side.
+I'll think I'll paint it, frame it just like Nana's, and hang them side by side.

 1 comment: